Kagoshima Japan: Volcano, Samurai History and Culture

 The Okuninushi Shrine is a beautiful little shrine in the district.

 Tsurumaru Castle, also known as Kagoshima Castle, was the domain of the Shimazu clan.
 The ruins and the remaining stone walls still give an excellent impression of how powerful the family was in the past.
-In 2020, the Goromon Gate was reconstructed and thus appears today as it did in Kagoshima’s heyday in the Edo era.
+In 2020, the Goromon Gate was reconstructed and appears today as it did in Kagoshima’s heyday in the Edo era.

 There is an on-site museum with original artefacts on display that tell the story of the past and provide a rare insight into the life of the Shimazu clan.